AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ## Unsupported calculated metric functions

-Calculated metrics that use the following basic and advanced functions are not supported when exporting full tables:
+The following functions are not supported, and Analysis Workspace prompts you to remove any calculated metrics that use them from your table when performing a full-table export:

 ### Unsupported basic functions